-Utilities on Long Island have recently announced plans to install wireless utility meters (also known as "smart meters" or "AMR meters") on homes all over Long Island.
-These meters will monitor your use of electricity, gas and water, and report directly to the utility company.
+Utilities on Long Island are actively replacing analog utility meters with wireless versions (known as "smart meters" ) that monitor your use of electricity, gas and water, and report directly to the utility companies.

-There are many different types of electronic meters but they all use strong bursts of radio-frequency radiation to transmit data to collection sites.
+There are many different types of electronic meters, all utilizing strong bursts of radiofrequency (RF) radiation to transmit data to collection sites.
 How often they transmit, and how much radiation they emit, depends on the type of meter and its internal programming.

 Smart meters have not been proven safe.
-Children, pregnant women and people with pacemakers are particularly vulnerable to the health impacts of exposure to RF radiation, especially the type of short-burst, high-level signals transmitted by smart meters.
-The FCC is currently reviewing its own standards for RF radiation, which were last updated back in 1991, long before these devices were invented.
+Children, pregnant women and people with implanted medical devices are particularly vulnerable to the health impacts of exposure to RF radiation, especially the type of short-burst, high-level signals transmitted by smart meters.
+The FCC's current standards for RF radiation exposure were adopted back in 1996, long before these devices were invented.

 "Multiple studies correlate RF exposure with diseases such as cancer, neurological disease, reproductive disorders, immune dysfunction, and electromagnetic hypersensitivity. "

 - Report of the American Academy of Environmental Medicine

 Smart meters go by many names: AMR, ERT, “non-transmitting digital,” AMI, “one-way digital” and “two-way digital.”
 All of these devices emit pulsed radiation.
 The only proven safe utility meter is a mechanical analog meter.